-- While the appeal statement states that this application will not be used for tourism purposes, there is no policy distinction between a short term let used for one group against another.
-In this instance the property is marketed via Airbnb and Booking.com. - The area is predominantly residential in character. - It is unclear whether the site is accessible to wheelchair users
+- While the appeal statement states that this application will not be primarily used for tourism purposes, there is no policy distinction between a short term let used for one group against another. - The area is predominantly residential in character.

 CDP 10 & SG 10: Meeting Housing Needs aims to ensure that the City's growing and diverse population has access to a choice of housing of appropriate quality and affordability across all tenures.
-The Policy is supported by supplementary guidance, in this instance SG10 which states that proposals requiring planning permission for short-stay accommodation must be considered against key criteria for btourist accommodation in Section 4.
+The Policy is supported by supplementary guidance, in this instance SG10 which states that proposals requiring planning permission for short-stay accommodation must be considered against key criteria for tourist accommodation in Section 4.